crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ### Terminate the Exploration

-To stop the exploration use [m.finalize()](https://manticore.readthedocs.io/en/latest/evm.html#manticore.ethereum.ManticoreEVM.finalize).
-No further transactions should be sent once this method is called and Manticore generates test cases for each of the path explored.
+To stop the exploration, use [m.finalize()](https://manticore.readthedocs.io/en/latest/evm.html#manticore.ethereum.ManticoreEVM.finalize).
+No further transactions should be sent once this method is called, and Manticore generates test cases for each of the paths explored.

 ## Summary: Running under Manticore

-Putting all the previous steps together, we obtain:
+Putting all the previous steps together, we get:

 ```python3
 from manticore.ethereum import ManticoreEVM